The Brilliance of SpatialOS's Modular Inspector

-Improbable, the developers of SpatialOS, recently released an alpha preview of their new Modular Inspector, and boy is this thing :fire: HOT :fire:.
+Improbable, the developers of SpatialOS, recently released an alpha preview of their new Modular Inspector, and boy is this thing HOT .
 When I first saw the demo videos, I was blown away by the sheer ingenuity of the design.
 In particular, I’m impressed by how well the new inspector is designed to give the user the power to wrangle complex worlds and see exactly what information they care about.

 Since I’m part of the ongoing process to put together an editor for Amethyst, I want to go into some deeper detail about why this new inspector is so brilliant.
 ECS is starting to become a more widely-recognized paradigm in the gamedev community, but I think there’s a lot of confusion around how you make ECS as comprehensible and easy to use as the existing Object Oriented paradigms.
 I think the SpatialOS Modular Inspector is the first graphical tool to really demonstrate how this is possible.